• Skip to main content

 The vet was able to do a bronchoscopy and suck out the mucus in the internal lung walls....but unfortunately also found collapsing airways (which we can't do much about but make sure she doesn't get too cold).

-Thankfully this didn't happen as far as I am aware, she recovered and was wormed a few weeks later as this was the next step to ensure internal health.
+She recovered and was wormed a few weeks later as this was the next step to ensure internal health.

 I believe that this applies to humans too, so perhaps worm your self and your children soon, especially after they have had a cold or flu.